RobotLocomotion/drake/drake/examples/Cars/README.md

 Start the Drake Simulator
 -------------------------

-There are two version of Drake's cars simulator, one that integrates only LCM-powered components (e.g., the Drake Visualizer) and a second that that integrates both LCM-powered components and ROS-powered components (e.g., RViz).
+There are two versions of Drake's cars simulator, one that integrates only LCM-based components (e.g., the Drake Visualizer) and a second that that integrates both LCM-based components and ROS-based components (e.g., RViz).

 ### Simulation Using Drake + LCM